jaffery97/css/README.md

 - **Catch Me**: Enhance your mouse control by catching moving objects.
 - **Number Sequence**: Practice mouse precision by sequencing numbers.

-## How to Use

-1. Click on the provided links to access each application.
-2. Each application comes with clear instructions on how to use it effectively.
-3. Enjoy the interactive activities designed to improve your keyboard and mouse skills.

 ## Contributing